traum-inc/traumencoder/README.md

 The encoder accepts both video files and image sequences.

 #### Importing media
-You can add videos by dragging and dropping them into the central area, or by click 'Add Videos' and selecting them using the file browser.
+You can add videos by dragging and dropping them into the central area, or by clicking 'Add Videos' and selecting them using the file browser.

 To add image sequences, drag the containing folder into the central area, or click 'Add Folder' and select the containing folder.